 We want to hear from you!
 What did you do in your own classroom?
 Send us images, reflections, changes you made to the curriculum and we'll publish them here!

-The Performing Statistics was co-designed by the Performing Statistics team and Dr. Courtnie Wolfgang and Tesni Stephens
+The Performing Statistics curriculum was co-designed by the Performing Statistics team and Dr. Courtnie Wolfgang and Tesni Stephens

 ART AND ADVOCACY